LIHPC-Computational-Geometry/hexex2geogram/README.md

 - click on "autorange"
 - use a perceptually correct colormap

 The output files of [MC3D](https://github.com/HendrikBrueckler/MC3D)[^MC3D] also use the `.hexex` format, with additional information at the end (the walls of the block decomposition).
-These walls could be saved in the output `.geogram` file with cell facets attributes, but as of today (September 2022), [Graphite/Vorpaview cannot display them](https://github.com/BrunoLevy/geogram/issues/19).
+These walls could be saved in the output `.geogram` file with cell facets attributes, but as of today (October 2023), [Graphite/Vorpaview cannot display them](https://github.com/BrunoLevy/geogram/issues/19).
 Instead, tetrahedra are grouped by block, and a cell attribute "cells.block_id" is exported.
 The computation is quite slow.

 ## `.hexex` format